Best Las Vegas Hotels for Families: Smoke-Free Guide (2026)

 Which Las Vegas hotels let you avoid the most smoke?

-Vdara is the standout; fully non-smoking and non-gaming throughout.
-Park MGM is the only 100% smoke-free resort on the Strip, casino included.
+Park MGM is the standout answer for families who want a full casino resort without any smoke: it is the only 100% smoke-free resort on the Strip, casino included.
+Vdara is the standout for families who want no casino at all, fully non-smoking and non-gaming throughout.
 Elara has no casino and smoke-free common areas.
 Four Seasons Las Vegas has a private non-casino entrance and a consistently non-smoking environment.

 Among traditional casino hotels, Paris Las Vegas has notably better air quality than most, something we have consistently noticed over more than a decade of visits.
 Even at standard casino resorts, requesting upper-floor non-smoking rooms makes a meaningful difference.